EdDataScienceEES/tutorial-hollybee04/index.md

 *Figure 5: Et from 2015-2017*

 From this, we can see:
-- Nov-March there is low-no Et
+- November to March there is low-no Et
-- March, Apr and Oct mid Et
+- March, April and October mid Et
-- Summer aka May-Aug VVV high!
+- Summer aka May to August VVV high!

 So what does this mean?
 Well.. based on the Et graph, we may choose to separate into seasons.

 - November to March = Little Et, little interception by urban/woodland therefore we may expect a large amount of rainfall to reach the surface = __0.8__ (80% of rainfall reaches the surface.
 20% is either intercepted or evapotranspires)
 - April to May and August to October = Mid Et = __0.5__
 - June to July = VERY high Et = __0.2__

+<a name="4c."></a>
 ### Surface to channel (C1)

 Okay now lets think about what happens to precipitation when it hits the surface.
 It's either going to infiltrate into the ground (__C2__) or run straight to the channel, over the surface as surface runoff (__C1__).